Skip to main content

 STEMI Administrative Rules

-The following is not listed in order of priority, but a general outline of the steps needed to operationalize the system.
+• The following is an outline of the steps needed to operationalize the system.
 Of note, some steps require inputs not necessarily in the full control of the Section i.e., when a registry vendor contract will be finalized.

-• A facility survey/assessment related to readiness/needs for system participation in development to establish baseline and priority needs.
+• An early step to determining a baseline for the system has been to develop and analyze facility survey/assessment related to readiness/needs for system participation in development to establish baseline and priority needs.

-• The assessment was developed and disseminated to stakeholders in the first quarter of 2024 and has provided insights about where programs are as well as created a more complete contact list.
+• The assessment was developed and disseminated to stakeholders in the first quarter of 2024 and has provided insights about where programs are.

-• Updated program contact information should be sent to Katelyn Schaible at schaiblek2@michigan.gov
+• Equally important has been the establishment of a comprehensive contact list for partners and stakeholders which has been used to develop a listserv for communication.
+Updated program contact information should be sent to Katelyn Schaible at schaiblek2@michigan.gov

 • The Administrative Rules outline the role of advisory bodies for systems of care at both the regional and state level.
 The Statewide Stroke Advisory Subcommittee and the Statewide STEMI Advisory Subcommittee will act as the departments subject matter experts for the clinical and operational components of stroke and STEMI care.